 By now it is largely visible (and often casually discussed) how certain ethnic groups often find entrepreneurial niches in the US in which they singularly thrive: Poles/Russians in plumbing, Irish in law enforcement, Koreans in dry cleaners, Vietnamese in nail salons, Ethiopians in taxicab fleets.
 And a recent USA Today article quotes the Asian American Hotel Owners Association, which estimates that persons of Indian descent own 43% of hotels and motels in the country.
 And gas stations?
 Visibly dominated by Arab-Americans, as the additional food offerings of this establishment in Baton Rouge suggest.

 These Middle Eastern menu offerings effectively distinguish Acadian Groceries from its dozens of cousins across the Baton Rouge metro, even if only to a few discerning customers each day.
 A single new sandwich is often all it takes, and it certainly proves cheaper than an elaborately decorated interior.
 I know this a bold assertion on my part, but this unremarkable entrepreneurial gesture may foreshadow a more sweeping cultural change, in which gas stations and convenience stores become so wedded to the Arab American identity that it’s like getting a hot dog at a baseball game.
 Fortunately for the owner of Acadian Groceries, mudbug-devouring Louisianans have a propensity for trying foods that much of the rest of the country might shun at first.
-And all the better if he can enrich the cultural palette of that enduring symbol of mundane Americana: the roadside gas station.
+Chicken shawarma certainly isn’t more audacious than, say, alligator cheesecake.
+And all the better if this proprietor can enrich the cultural palette of that enduring symbol of mundane Americana: the roadside gas station.